 If you've looked into how to block ads on Android you'll probably have seen some advice on messing with hosts files and so on.
 Scary, right?
 The good news is there are much easier ways to block pop-up ads on Android - all you really need do is download a free and simple app.

 Both standard adverts and pop-up adverts are not only intrusive on a mobile device, but they can do serious damage to your phone bill if you're on a limited data plan.
-Downloading heavy web-pages takes enough data: you don't need the additional cost of paying to load up an ad man's marketing message.
+Downloading heavy web-pages takes enough data; you don't need the additional cost of paying to load up unnecessary marketing

 Blocking these adverts is easy enough, but you may need to change your choice of web browser to do so.
-Choose Opera or the Ad-block browser, for example, and you can block all ads from displaying on your phone, but even if you wish to stick with Chrome you can banish pop-up ads.
+With Opera or the Ad-block browser, for example, you can block all ads from displaying on your phone, but even if you wish to stick with Chrome there are ways to reduce the number of intrusions.

 Here are four tricks to try to get yourself a much happier, ad-free browsing experience.
-You can also check out the best mobile browsers there are to choose from.
+You can also check out our round-up of the best Android browsers.

 Use the Opera browser